mikjw/bank-tech-test/README.md

 ### My approach

-* Reviewing the spec, I first considered a single `Account`class with `deposit`, `withdraw` and `print_statement` methods.
+* Reviewing the spec, I first considered a single `Account` class with `deposit`, `withdraw` and `print_statement` methods.
 * I also considered that a printing or transaction-logging class may be extrated as the program developed.
-* I began test driving the `Account` class
+* I began test driving the `Account` class to add the basic functions and store a balance in memory
-* It seemed appropriate to extract a Log class when the printer method started to take more than one parameter (initially taking only `balance`).
-The Log class could store each transaction in an array of hashes.
+* When the printer method started to take more than one parameter (initally only `balance`), I extracted a `Log` class which could store transaction details in an array of hashes.
 * I added a validation enforcing integer-only user inputs because floats would risk inaccuracy as the program aged.
 * Statement values are formatted to 2dp by the Log class.
 * Decimal inputs could be allowed in future by converting them to integers at the 'penny' level.
+* I also added a guard clause to `withdraw` to defend against negative balances.

 #### Reflections
 * I considerd whether it was necessary for every transaction to record its type - credit or debit - as this could feasibly be inferred from the amounts.
 I reasoned that explicit transaction types would significantly add to program readability, and would allow sorting to be implemented easily if required in future.
+* Currently, each user command returns their transactions hash to the terminal - a privacy concern that could be avoided by returning a confirmation message instead.